Adriatic Sailing

 Santa Maria di Leuca

-In the eveing we had an excellent sea-food meal to celebrate Tom's birthday.
+In the eveing we had an excellent sea-food meal in a local restaurant to celebrate Tom's birthday.

 Santa Maria di Leuca to Pescare

-As Rainer had to disembark at St Maria di Leuca, Martin & Klaus took alternative 2-hour shifts, whereas the deck-hands could have 4-hours sleep between shifts.
+Rainhard had disembarked at St Maria di Leuca, so Martin & Klaus took alternative 2-hour shifts through the night, whereas the 3 deck-hands could have 4-hours sleep between their 2-hour shifts.

 Dolphins near Pescare